slatedocs/slate/source/index.html.md

 # Building your own Venmo with Stellar

 <aside class="notice">
-Work in progress  ██████░░░░░░ 50% complete
+Work in progress  ██████░░░░ 60%
 </aside>

-> This is a free tutorial, but I like to drink coffee while I write.
-You can buy my a coffee with XLM, send a tip here `GBCFAMVYPJTXHVWRFP7VO6F4QE7B4UHAVJOEG5VR6VEB5M67GHQGEEAB` with the memo `coffee`.

 Welcome to building your own Venmo with Stellar.
 This guide will show you how to create a product "similar" to Venmo using Stellar.

 In Stellar, an entity like Venmo is called an `anchor`.
 When you are building an anchor, there are two suggested ways to build and maintain customer accounts: